Pir00t/pir00t.github.io/assets/writeups/huntress24_misc.md

 - 40 bytes of data
 - Data sections all consist of single byte i.e 40 A's or 40 B's etc.

-I asked chatGPT to write a script to extract all reply packets, take first character of the data section and if it matches my regex for common flag format, write it to file [a-gl0-9]:
+I asked ChatGPT to write a script to extract all reply packets, take first character of the data section and if it matches my regex for common flag format, write it to file [a-gl0-9]:

 ```python
 import re